Knicks–Pacers rivalry: 2013 Eastern Conference semifinals

 The Knicks had major struggles after the Ewing era.
 They did not win a single playoff series from 2001 to 2012.
-Meanwhile, the Pacers remained competitive even as Reggie Miller neared retirement, but struggled after he retired, making the playoffs only once between 2005–10.
+Meanwhile, the Pacers remained competitive even as Reggie Miller neared retirement, but struggled after he retired, making the playoffs only once between 2005 and 2010.

 The Knicks and Pacers rebuilt their teams and returned to the playoffs in 2011.
-The Knicks were now led by high-scoring Carmelo Anthony, while the Pacers, led by Paul George, David West and Roy Hibbert, relied on their trademark defense-first philosophy in returning to the playoffs.
+The Knicks were now led by high-scoring Carmelo Anthony, J.R.
+Smith, Raymond Felton, and Tyson Chandler, while the Pacers, led by Paul George, David West and Roy Hibbert, relied on their trademark defense-first philosophy in returning to the playoffs.
 It took some time before both teams regained the elite status they enjoyed in the 1990s.

-On May 3, 2013, the Knicks beat the Celtics on the road and won the first round series 4-2 while Pacers beat the Hawks on the road to win their series 4-2.
+On May 3, 2013, the Knicks beat the Celtics on the road and won the first round series 4–2 while Indiana beat the Hawks on the road to win their series 4–2.
 The Pacers took Game 1 in New York 102–95, but the Knicks regrouped themselves in Game 2 and blew out Indiana 105–79.
 In Game 3, Amar'e Stoudemire returned from knee surgery but couldn't help the Knicks as they lost 82–71.
 The Pacers won Game 4 in Indianapolis 93–82 to take a 3–1 series lead, but New York took Game 5 85–75 to stay alive.
 In Game 6, the Pacers went on an 11–3 run late to take the lead for good and win 106–99 to eliminate New York and advance to the Eastern Conference Finals, losing to the eventual NBA champions Miami Heat in 7.